What is the New Urban Agenda?

 Finally, the follow-up development agenda to the MDGs, the Sustainable Development Goals (SDGs), also include prominent reference to the spirit of the Habitat Agenda.
 The urban-focused SDG, Goal 11, can also be seen as an extension of an idea first set out by the Habitat Agenda.

-The New Urban Agenda, coming on the heels of the crystallization of the Post-2015 Development Agenda, will seek to create a mutually reinforcing relationship between urbanization and development.
+The New Urban Agenda, coming on the heels of the crystallization of the Post-2015 Development Agenda, seeks to create a mutually reinforcing relationship between urbanization and development.
 The idea is that these two concepts will become parallel vehicles for sustainable development.

-Beyond the specific technocratic solutions of economics and governance, several core ideas will form the ideological underpinnings of the New Urban Agenda.
-Initial documents suggest that, for instance, democratic development and respect for human rights will feature prominently, as will the relationship between the environment and urbanization.
+Beyond the specific technocratic solutions of economics and governance, several core ideas form the ideological underpinnings of the New Urban Agenda.
+Democratic development and respect for human rights feature prominently, for instance, as does the relationship between the environment and urbanization.

-Similarly, the New Urban Agenda will almost certainly include significant focus on equity in the face of globalization, as well as how to ensure the safety and security of everyone who lives in urban areas, of any gender and age.
-Risk reduction and urban resilience will likewise play prominent roles.
-And the new agenda will place key importance on figuring out how to set up a global monitoring mechanism to track all of these issues and concerns although the specifics on this remain up in the air pending debate by the U. N. General Assembly in 2017-18.
+Similarly, the New Urban Agenda includes significant focus on equity in the face of globalization, as well as how to ensure the safety and security of everyone who lives in urban areas, of any gender and age.
+Risk reduction and urban resilience likewise play prominent roles.
+And the new agenda places key importance on figuring out how to set up a global monitoring mechanism to track all of these issues and concerns although the specifics on this remain up in the air pending debate by the U. N. General Assembly in 2017-18.

 Meanwhile, the core issues of the Habitat Agenda — adequate housing and sustainable human settlements — remain on the table, as the number of people worldwide living in urban slums continues to grow.
 Indeed, in the time since the Habitat Agenda was adopted the world has become majority urban, lending extra urgency to the New Urban Agenda.

 There is also an increasing recognition that cities have morphed into mega-regions, urban corridors and city-regions whose economic, social and political geographies defy traditional conceptions of the “city”.
-The New Urban Agenda will have to address these trends in urbanization while also recognizing that cities and metropolitan areas are the major drivers of national economies.
+The New Urban Agenda thus was forced to address these trends in urbanization while also recognizing that cities and metropolitan areas are the major drivers of national economies.

-Will the New Urban Agenda be a binding agreement for member states?
+Is the New Urban Agenda a binding agreement for member states?

-No. As an “agenda” it will provide guidance to nation states, city and regional authorities, civil society, foundations, NGOs, academic researchers and U. N. agencies in their thinking about cities, urbanization and sustainable development.
+No. As an “agenda” it provides guidance to nation states, city and regional authorities, civil society, foundations, NGOs, academic researchers and U. N. agencies in their thinking about cities, urbanization and sustainable development.
 But guidance is not binding.

-This arrangement is different from, for example, the December 2015 climate negotiations in Paris, which aspired to result in a legally binding agreement — terms that could now be reflected in the New Urban Agenda.
-After all, there is increasingly widespread agreement that cities today hold the key to quick and immediate action on global climate change.
+This arrangement is different from, for example, the December 2015 climate negotiations in Paris, which aspired to result in a legally binding agreement.

 More from Citiscope